naomi-lgbt/notes/docs/github-reply-templates/first-timer-congrats.md

 Congratulations on making your first pull request to our project.
 We have reviewed your contributions and are happy to accept them.

 We hope you enjoyed the contribution process, and encourage you to watch for issues labelled `help wanted` for additional opportunities to contribute.

+You can also see all open issues [through our contributor tool](https://contribute.nhcarrigan.com)
 ```